joyrider3774/attract_romlist_to_hyperlist_xml/README.md

 the romlists.

 ## how to use
 Select your attract romlist folder and then press the button to generate the xml files.
-The xml files will be created in a subfolder called `hyperspin` of your selected romlist folder
+The xml files will be created in a subfolder called `hyperlist` of your selected romlist folder